pomerium/documentation/content/docs/get-started/fundamentals/core/self-hosted-pomerium.md

 :::note **About the Verify `to:` URL**

 In the route above, the internal `to:` URL points to `verify.pomerium.com`.
 This domain is hosted by Pomerium.
-While you can deploy your own Verify instance, we will use the hosted instance in this tutorial so you don’t have to configure one yourself.
+While you can deploy your own Verify instance, we will use the hosted instance in this tutorial so you don't have to configure one yourself.

 :::